 You finally did it.
-You spend countless hours perfecting your app and you have just launched it into the marketplace.
+You spent countless hours perfecting your app and you have just launched it into the marketplace.
 So, naturally you should be expecting millions of downloads and money flooding in…right?

 After all your app has all the right widgets and looks amazing.
 Plus, you invested a good amount of money and time into it.
 So why is your app barely getting any downloads?
 Well, it could be that your app is not being marketed the way it should be.

 We reached out to 12 professionals and asked them for their Mobile App Marketing tips for Small Businesses.
 We believe their strategies will guide you towards the levels of success you are looking for.